chancesmith/chance-smith-gatsby-blog/content/blog/features-and-bugs-after-launch/index.md

 These are good examples of what should be included in a new release.

-- content changes
+- content changes (ex: new content, modify/tweak content)
-- UX flow changes
+- UX flow changes (ex: little faster/slower, form input/section order)
 - new features, views, or modals
 - changes to modify the current features and experiences